testmad/GaiaMod/README.md

 - Water Armor (Water breathing, night-vision while underwater, being submerged heals the armor's durability)
 - Heart Armor (All mobs become friendly unless provoked)

-- Note: Durability of all armors can be restored via preying, using an anvil, or the armor's special ability
+- Note: Durability of all armors can be restored via praying, using an anvil, or the armor's special ability

 Weapons
 - Gaia Sword